'While the choreography was immense, it will be dwarfed by the Herculean challenge awaiting ministers'

 There must be a relentless focus on supporting business to thrive, as the only sustainable way of delivering a vibrant society is through earned income that business generates, which flows into the local economy providing jobs, local taxes, and more.

 Businesses elsewhere in the UK have seen assistance in successive budgets, such as discounts to their non-domestic rates as government seeks to help them to grow the economy.
-We haven’t seen the same support provided here because there hasn’t been a Minister to take the decision.
-So, far from seeing business rates as a mechanism to raise revenue, the executive must move to level the playing field and provide substantial discounts for retail, hospitality and leisure businesses.
-While there may be a short-term cost, in terms of revenue foregone, this action will serve to grow the vibrant town centres that our society values and needs.
+We haven’t seen the same support provided here because there hasn’t been a Mnister to take the decision.
+So, far from seeing business rates as a mechanism to raise revenue, the executive must move to level the playing field and provide substantial discounts for retail, hospitality and leisure businesses. row the vibrant town centres that our society values and needs.

+Ministers must also tackle the twin scourge of labour shortages and economic inactivity by developing and funding an effective childcare strategy.

 These are just two in a long list of priorities for the executive.
 Its return will not be a panacea for all of society`s problems, but what it can do is to start implementing policy to address them, so that in coming years we can look back on positive economic, social and cultural progress whose foundations were laid this month.